stadium-software/popups/README.md

 1. Create a [FullPage Popup](#fullpage-popup) as above

 ## Opening Event Handler Setup
-The iFrame must be appended to the page **before** the user is navigated to the popup page.
+The iFrame must be appended **before** the user is navigated to the popup page.

-1. Drag a *Javascript* action into an event handler in the opening page (the event handler that navigates the user to the popup page)
+1. Drag a *Javascript* action into an event handler in the opening page (before the *NavigateToPage* action in the event handler that navigates the user to the popup page)
 2. Enter the Javascript below into the *Code* property
 ```javascript
 let iframe = document.querySelector(".iframe-background");